President's Scholarship Programme 2018 - Apply Now!

 Yes, they will recieve their offer in Round Zero.

-Is the Scholarship aligned to one WIT programme?
+Is the Scholarship aligned to one WIT course?

-No. Please see the list of eligible programmes on the second tab of this webpage.
+No. Please see the list of eligible courses on the second tab of this webpage.

-All CAO programmes are eligible.
+All CAO courses are eligible.
 Please see the list on the second tab of this webpage.

 Is the Scholarship open to non-Leaving Certificate applicants?